The NZ Army contribution to the UNITAF and UNOSOM Missions consisted of;

 UN Blue Beret

-Issued from UN Stocks in Theatre, apart from Ceremonial occasion, rarely worn
+Issued from UN Stocks in Theatre, apart from Ceremonial occasions, rarely worn

 UN Blue Baseball cap